Alignment QC

 java -jar $PICARD CreateSequenceDictionary -R chr22_with_ERCC92.fa -O chr22_with_ERCC92.dict

-# Create a bed file of the location of ribosomal sequences in our reference (first extract from the gtf then convert to bed)
+# Create a bed file of the location of ribosomal sequences in our reference (first extract them from the GTF then convert to BED format)

 # Note that here we pull all the "rrna" transcripts from the GTF.
 This is a good strategy for the whole transcriptome ...